Country:

 Is it required to collect address information?

 The Guidance Note, while stating that full name, date of birth and unique identifying number issued by a government source are "basic attributes" that should be collected from an individual customer in any event (para.
-85), also describes data such as residential address as supplementary (para.
-86) and therefore, presumably, not mandatory to establish as part of the KYC procedure.
+85), also

 Is it required to verify user address information?